 Every month many children arrive in Kitale to begin a life on the streets.
 They are vulnerable to the risks of being part of a street community, where the toughest only, survive.
 Drugs, poor diet and abuse can erode the child's physical and mental health.
 The child is at risk of becoming just another statistic.
 Life expectancy on the street is just 16 years* CRK finds these children, often within hours of arriving, and offers them a 'safe haven'; a choice *Source 'The Daily Nation.

-Fully cared for away from the pressures of surviving on the streets, they can evaluate their situation, seek advice and guidance, and resolve conflicts.
+Providing a way to escape the pressures of surviving on the streets, they can evaluate their situation, seek advice and guidance, and resolve conflicts.
 In many cases, they choose to return home and CRK work with the families to ensure this is successful.
-Disease, conflict and poverty can leave some children with no functional family, Liyavo offers them a new family, security, education and hope.
-Responsible adult care and guidance to helps teach life skills and nurture abilities for the future.
+Disease, conflict and poverty can leave some children with no functional family, CRK offers them a family, security, education and hope.
+Responsible adult care and guidance helps teach life skills and nurture abilities for the future.

 Away from marginal lives on the streets, the children develop into caring adults with the life and academic skills required to break the cycle of abject poverty and positively contribute to their society.
 They can be voices for a new generation of children, seeking change and demanding justice.
-Children from Liyavo now attend prestigious schools and universities, some have graduated to viable futures as nurses, laboratory technicians, mechanics, hairdressers, electricians and carpenters.
+Children we have helped now attend prestigious schools and universities, some have graduated to viable futures as nurses, laboratory technicians, mechanics, hairdressers, electricians and carpenters.

 Annual Report 2015